Home » News and events » Public contributor spotlight: Emily’s take

 Since joining the central BRC Public and Patient Advisory Group (PPAG for short), after becoming a member of the Liver and GI PPI group, I have been involved in all sorts of things.

-As a member of the PPAG, I get to meet (virtually) with people in groups that are involved with various themes across the BRC, which I find interesting.
+As a member of the PPAG, I also get to meet (virtually) with people in groups that are involved with various themes across the BRC, which I find interesting.

 Lately, I became a ‘public reviewer’ for the Birmingham Biomedical Research Centre on a new award scheme for PPI they have introduced.
 A public reviewer is someone who provides feedback and suggestions on research proposals from the perspective of the general public.
 I gave my opinion on an application from a team requesting funding for public involvement in their research and made some suggestions.
 It was great to learn about a study being developed by another theme (Women’s Metabolic Health theme) and how they value involvement.
 I recommended whether it should be given funds for its involvement work, and I am hopeful they will receive it.